 Since the inception of the financial markets, fundamental analysis–assessing a security based on factors such as profitability, debt-to-assets, and price/earning–was the key to picking winning securities.

-While these are still undoubtedly important factors to consider, they take too long to develop to be of much benefit to the Internet-based day trader.
+While these are still undoubtedly important factors to consider while Trading from Home they take too long to develop to be of much benefit to the Internet-based day trader.
 In addition, the explosion of big tech has changed what has traditionally been considered valuable fundamentals, and the volatility of cryptocurrencies makes fundamental analysis take a back seat in modern times when assessing a security.

 In 2020, technical analysis is the key to an Internet day trader being able to capture profits in a short period of time.
 Very simply, technical analysis is the reading of charts, specifically the line graph of closing prices, to identify trends and patterns in a security’s price.